-Today, on Valentine’s Day week, I want to offer students a similar gift by sharing when you should become a job seeker.
+Today, during the week of Valentine’s Day, I want to offer students a similar gift by sharing when you should become a job seeker.
 There are no significant reminders through commercials and consumer products as to when to begin the job search.
 As a result, several students ride into the glory of graduation unaware: a college degree in hand, with no resume developed, no networking contacts and a job search that has barely began.
 This timing makes the task of finding employment even more daunting.

 There is a great need to become a job seeker before becoming a graduate.
 Here are a couple of tips on becoming a job seeker.

 - Apply to job openings as early as the beginning of the spring.
 Employers are responsible for advertising a position, evaluating applicants through resumes and cover letters, interviewing, evaluating interviewees, checking references, and following a job offer, negotiating a salary.
 This process could take up to two months from the initial job advertisement.
 In addition, it is not uncommon for employers to allow two weeks to a month for new employees to begin work.
 Apply now and manage details of the starting date later.